jacobtomlinson/sphinx-llm/README.md

    Summary of apples page.
 ```

-Then when you run `sphinx-build` (or `make html`) a summary will be generated and your source file will be updated.
+Then when you run `sphinx-build` (or `make html`) a summary will be generated and your source file will be updated too.

 ```rst
 Testing page